 What are the environmental and/or social characteristics promoted by the portfolios?

-- They invest in funds and ETFs that fall within the scope of:
+- The portfolio management team invests in funds and ETFs that fall within the scope of:

 - Article 8 of SFDR – i.e. funds that promote environmental and/or social characteristics, provided that the companies in which the investments are made follow good governance practices; or